torvalds/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

       * Drops the top bits of the address (above the size) and replaces them with a configurable value.
 This is typically used to generate 32-bit PCIe accesses.
-We configure that window at boot from FW and don't touch it from Linux; it's usually set to forward a 2GB portion of address space from the CPU to PCIe 0x8000_0000..0xffff_ffff.
-(Note: The top 64KB are actually reserved for MSIs but this is not a problem at this point; we just need to ensure Linux doesn't assign anything there, the M32 logic ignores that however and will forward in that space if we try).
+We configure that window at boot from FW and don't touch it from GNU/Linux; it's usually set to forward a 2GB portion of address space from the CPU to PCIe 0x8000_0000..0xffff_ffff.
+(Note: The top 64KB are actually reserved for MSIs but this is not a problem at this point; we just need to ensure GNU/Linux doesn't assign anything there, the M32 logic ignores that however and will forward in that space if we try).

       * It is divided into 256 segments of equal size.
 A table in the chip